kissggj123/Twist/README.md

 - Debian 9(Stretch) and Debian 8(Jessie)
 - CentOS 6 and 7

-## Set Up your Shadowsocks-libev Server
+## Set Up your ShadowsocksR Server
 Please **Run Bash Command** Below on Your Server to **Install Twist**
 ```bash
 sudo wget https://raw.githubusercontent.com/Unbinilium/Twist/master/twist -O twist.sh && chmod -x twist.sh && bash twist.sh
 ```

 ## Attention
-Please make sure that Your Server was able to **Connect to the Internet And Opened these Ports** below,It required by Shadowsocks-libev Services
+Please make sure that Your Server was able to **Connect to the Internet And Opened these Ports** below,It required by ShadowsocksR Services
 ```port
 UDP 443
 TCP 443
 ```

-## Setup Shadowsocks-libev for Connect on your Devices
+## Setup ShadowsocksR for Connect on your Devices
 It is Required a Shadowsocks Client on Your Device for Manually Set up or Use URL-Scheme

 ## Author
-<a href="https://github.com/Unbinilium" target="_blank">Unbinilium</a> --  This Project is Using OpenSource Software <a href="https://github.com/shadowsocks/shadowsocks-libev" target="_blank">Shadowsocks-libev</a> and <a href="https://github.com/jedisct1/libsodium" target="_blank">Libsodium</a>.
+<a href="https://github.com/Unbinilium" target="_blank">Unbinilium</a> --  This Project is Using OpenSource Software <a href="https://github.com/shadowsocksr/shadowsocksr" target="_blank">ShadowsocksR</a> and <a href="https://github.com/jedisct1/libsodium" target="_blank">Libsodium</a>.